 South Royalton is located in northern Windsor County along the White River.
-Vermont Route 14 runs along the north side of the river, just outside the CDP limits, leading southeast to White River Junction and northwest to Barre.
+Vermont Route 14 runs along the north side of the river, just outside the census-designated place limits, leading southeast to White River Junction and northwest to Barre.
 Vermont Route 110 leads north from South Royalton into Tunbridge.
 Interstate 89 passes to the west of the village but does not serve it with a direct exit.
-Access to South Royalton is either from Exit 2 (at Sharon) or Exit 3 (at North Royalton).
-(From Wikipedia.)
+Access to South Royalton is either from Exit 2 at Sharon or Exit 3 at North Royalton.
+(Wikipedia)

-(Final paragraph was adapted from the exhibit that can be found in the fellowship hall of the United Church of South Royalton, where many more details may be found.
+- This paragraph was adapted from the exhibit that can be found in the fellowship hall of the United Church of South Royalton where many more details may be found.
 It was made possible through the efforts of: The Royalton Historical Society, Evelyn Lovejoy, Hope Nash, Helen Dumville, John Dumville, and Kevin Eaton. ↵

 - See Mary Evelyn Wood Lovejoy, History of Royalton, Vermont, with Family Genealogies, 1769-1911 (Volume 1). ↵